okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 **GET** /Users

-Okta checks that the user exists on the SCIM server through a GET operation with the `filter=userName` parameter (or any other filter parameter that was configured with the SCIM application).
+Okta checks that the user exists on the SCIM server through a GET operation with the `filter=userName` parameter (or any other filter parameter that was configured with the SCIM integration).
 This check is performed using the `eq` (equal) operator and is the only one necessary to successfully provision users with Okta.

 > **Note:** The filter must check an attribute that is _unique_ for all users in the Service Provider profiles.

-For Okta Integration Network (OIN) applications, this filter is configured during the review process done by the Okta Application Analyst assigned to evaluate the application submission.
-Application submissions are processed through the [OIN Manager](https://oinmanager.okta.com).
+For Okta Integration Network (OIN) integrations, this filter is configured with the help of the assigned Okta App Analyst during the submission process.
+Integration submissions are handled through the [OIN Manager](https://oinmanager.okta.com).

 The requests from Okta to the Service Provider are of the form: